This is a brief Buyer’s Guide for the Volga GAZ-24 that is intended for prospective buyers from countries outside the former USSR.

 Original rocker panels have six small holes that are used for mounting rocker panel moldings (and two more holes are on the front fenders).
 Moldings were often removed and holes plugged to prevent corrosion.
 No holes (or even traces thereof) usually means replaced rocker panels.
 Not a good sign by any means (look for welding seams on the underbody).
 No holes on the fenders usually means replaced fenders.

-Avoid freshly resprayed cars, unless it was a complete professional restoration, and the seller can prove that (photos, receipts, etc.).
+Avoid freshly resprayed cars, unless it was a complete professional restoration by a reputable restorer / restoration shop, and the seller can prove that (photos, receipts, etc.).
 Ideally, the car should have original paint (which most likely will be faded and blemished) that only needs local repairs.

 A roof rack is usually a sign that the car was used to carry a lot of stuff.
 GAZ-24’s roof pillars generally are not prone to fatigue cracking, as, say, GAZ-21’s A-pillars, but be careful nonetheless.

-Fit and finish was never perfect on these cars (sometimes you can see that body panels are not perfectly lined up even on factory publicity photos), however uneven and/or overly wide gaps are most likely a sign of body repairs – just don’t get too picky.
+Fit and finish was never perfect on these cars (sometimes you can see that body panels are not perfectly lined up even on factory publicity photos), however uneven and/or overly wide (or too narrow) gaps are most likely a sign of body repairs – just don’t get too picky.
+What you want to look for is consistency.
 If some panel gap doesn’t look right to you, compare it to the other side – the gaps should be more or less the same on both sides.

-Note the bad gap between driver’s door and front fender on the beige car that is prominently featured all over this article.
-This gap stands out as too small, probably the door even scratched the paint on the fender when opened, and the fender is also not flush with the other panels:
+Again, we’ll use this beige car as an example.
+My educated guess would be that both front fenders on the car probably have been replaced, either due to collision damage, or (more likely) simply rust.
+Note the suspicious gap between driver’s door and left front fender.
+This gap stands out as too small compared to the rest, probably the door even scratched the paint on the fender when opened, and the fender is also not flush with the other panels:

 Even considering that the fender has holes for the rocker panel molding, it seems that it’s been replaced at some point.
 Could be sloppy manufacturing as well, but the other gaps seem to be okay(ish) and this one just stands out, so this version is less likely.
 Let’s check the other side:

 The panels are not perfectly lined up either (not unheard of on the later cars; this one was built in 1983 and quality control was not what is used to be during 1970s), however the gaps look more or less consistent.
-Chances are high that the driver’s side fender was replaced at some point and not lined up properly.
-Checking the fender mounting bolts for scratched paint would give your some more insight.
+However, I’d bet that both fenders are replacement parts, and the right one is just better lined up (still not good enough).
+Checking the fender mounting bolts for scratched paint may give your some more insight.

 The “Volga” script is also missing on both fenders in this example, but such ornaments that collect water and provoke rust were often removed by the owners, so it is not a definitive sign of body repair.